-This discussion and analysis is intended to serve as an introduction to MDWID's basic financial statements, comprised of five components: 1) statements of net position, 2) statements of revenue, expenses, and changes in net position, 3) statements of cash flows, 4) summary of significant accounting policies, and 5) notes to the financial statements.
+This discussion and analysis is intended to serve as an introduction to MDWID's basic financial statements, comprised of five components: 1) statement of net position, 2) statement of revenue, expenses, and changes in net position, 3) statement of cash flows, 4) summary of significant accounting policies, and 5) notes to the financial statements.

-The Statement of Net Position presents information on all of the MDWID's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all of MDWID's assets, deferred outflows, liabilities, and deferred inflows with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of MDWID is improving or deteriorating.